-The results obtained showed a certain worsening of the health fatty acid profile in cheeses of group OFI, in particular for the higher amount of myristic acid, which presents an evident hypercholesterolemic effect on humans (Santos-Silva et al., 2002).
+The results obtained showed a certain worsening of the health FA profile in cheeses of group OFI, in particular for the higher amount of myristic acid, which presents an evident hypercholesterolemic effect on humans (Santos-Silva et al., 2002).
 However, recent studies based mainly on a meta-analysis approach did not support in total the role of low consumption of SFA in reducing the risk of cardiovascular diseases (Astrup et al., 2020; Kang et al., 2020).
-Also, the high consumption of SFA seems to reduce the ictus risk (Kang et al., 2020).
+Also, the high consump-